MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-communication.md

 # Adjust communication settings for the on-premises data gateway

 This article describes several communication settings associated with the on-premises data gateway.
-These will need to be adjusted to support data source connections and output destination access.
-There are specific requirements for Dataflows Gen1 and Gen2, visit [on-premises data gateway considerations for data destinations in Dataflow Gen2](https://learn.microsoft.com/en-us/fabric/data-factory/gateway-considerations-output-destinations) to learn more.
+These settings need to be adjusted to support data source connections and output destination access.
+There are specific requirements for Dataflows Gen1 and Gen2; visit [On-premises data gateway considerations for data destinations in Dataflow Gen2](/fabric/data-factory/gateway-considerations-output-destinations) to learn more.

 ## Enable outbound Azure connections